2025-26 Ski Season Progress Report as of January 17, 2026

 Sun Valley

 Utah: Brian Head caught the edge of the November California/Arizona storm and was the only area to open in November.
 Wasatch openings were delayed until 2+ feet fell in early December.
-With a dry mid-December and no more than 2 feet the rest of the month, terrain is mostly limited to runs with a manmade base.
-This is Utah's second worst Christmas ever to 1976-77.
-Avoid before February.
+With a dry mid-December and no more than 2 feet the rest of the month, terrain was mostly limited to runs with a manmade base.
+This was Utah's second worst Christmas ever to 1976-77.
+Early January snowfall of 5 feet opened most terrain in the Cottonwood Canyons.
+Only half as much snow fell elsewhere, so other areas are barely half open and should be avoided as long as the current dry spell persists.

 Area